 But as we have said, our information is ever changing.
 So as we have been told that these are the two transmitters of Zika, there is new research out of Brazil that suggests the Culex mosquito can also be a carrier.
 This is one of the most common mosquitoes in the United States.
 Different from the Aedes varieties, they bite at dusk and dawn and they prefer dirty water over clean.
 This research seems to point towards the possibility that the Culex mosquito could be infected with Zika, and might also reproduce the virus in their salivary glands — which is key to passing the virus to humans.
 It is important to understand this is only in the research stages and there is no definitive proof as of yet.

 All of this information may seem confusing and slightly scary, especially since it seems to change daily.
 Our biggest question is, “What do we do?”
 At Mosquito Squad of Wilmington and Mosquito Squad of the Grand Strand, we can help answer that question.
 Prevention and protection are the keys.
 First, we point you to our 5 Tips on discouraging these harmful mosquitoes from your yard.
 It is important to be proactive and rid your yard of the things that attract mosquitoes to begin with.
-Second our traditional barrier spray will eliminate 85-90% of all mosquitoes and ticks on your property.
+Second our traditional barrier treatment will eliminate 85-90% of all mosquitoes and ticks on your property.